Two properties owned by Union will be featured this weekend as part of the GE Realty Plot House and Garden Tour.

 Chris Leonard, GE Plot historian, will give a talk on the history of the neighborhood at 1, 2 and 3 p.m. on both days at 6 Douglas Road.

 Tickets for the tour are $25 each.
-More information on the houses and how to purchase tickets,.

 The GE Realty Plot is a planned residential neighborhood east of campus that was created in 1899 on land once owned by the College to house the top scientists and engineers working for GE.
 Situated on 90 acres, the neighborhood contains 128 elegant and spacious homes of Georgian, Colonial Revival, Queen Anne, Shingle and Mission styles, among others.